Explore this list of the questions that we’re frequently asked by faculty.

 Each student will choose a faculty mentor.
 Faculty mentors — you are the expert on your students, their scope of training, and your profession’s roles and responsibilities on the health care team.
 It is your responsibility to evaluate your student’s reflections, team project and final presentation.
 Each student on the team project will have their own faculty mentor.
 The amount of time this will take over the curricular life of your student depends on your mentoring style, and the complexity of the student’s final project.
 Programs or individual faculty are welcome to place limits on how many students they are willing to mentor, or allow to apply for the distinction.
 If our numbers grow too great, additional requirements may be created, to keep the honor “distinct.”

 Students must be in good academic standing, and have a proven track record of professional comportment, both on campus and in clinical settings, to qualify for the IP Honors Distinction.
 Communication with your faculty mentor is key to the success and standards of this distinction.

-The IPEC office will provide the online tools to allow programs to track and manage the application process and online portfolio.
-IPEC will provide the certificate and cord (if your program allows this), at graduation.
-IPEC will provide one opportunity per semester to present team project posters or other presentations (students are encouraged to present elsewhere, such as in clinical settings, to uni-professional groups, or to the public, as appropriate - these presentations can count toward the Distinction).
+The CECE office will provide the online tools to allow programs to track and manage the application process and online portfolio.
+CECE will provide the certificate and cord (if your program allows this), at graduation.
+CECE will provide one opportunity per semester to present team project posters or other presentations (students are encouraged to present elsewhere, such as in clinical settings, to uni-professional groups, or to the public, as appropriate - these presentations can count toward the Distinction).